-Ensuring the recruitment and retention of skilled personnel is key to the success of businesses.
-We represent both employers and employees to enable skilled workers to come to or remain in the UK to work in Tier 2 and Tier 5 and also in other work based routes.
+Our business immigration solicitors represent both employers and employees to enable skilled workers to come to or remain in the UK to work in Tier 2 and Tier 5 and also in other work based routes.

 Tier 2 enables skilled workers to come to the UK with a work permit up to six years.
-Applicants must have a UK based sponsor (employer) that holds a Sponsor Licence to employ migrant workers from outside from the EEA.
+Applicants must have a UK based sponsor (employer) that holds a Sponsor Licence (link) to employ migrant workers from outside the EEA.

 Tier 2 is divided into four categories: